OpenM-Project/mcdoc.github.io/docs/guides/unban-your-account.md

 ---
-title: How To Unban Your Account On Windows?
+title: Guide On How To Unban Your Account (Windows)
 ---

-# How To Unban Your Account On Windows?
+# Guide On How To Unban Your Account (Windows)

 <xgplayer url="https://dl.openm.tech/guides/unban/video.webm" />